Skip to main content

 Only drink bottled or boiled water

-Tap water is not safe for drinking.
-Always use bottled water or water that has been boiled for at least one minute.
-Avoid ice in drinks unless you are certain it was made from purified water.
+Tap water is not safe to drink.
+Stick to bottled water, or water boiled for at least a minute.
+Skip ice in drinks unless you know it was made from purified water.

 HIGH